Shantou Guangdong, China Travel Guide

 Shantou's natural environments provide a refreshing contrast to urban exploration.

-Nature excursions conclude the diverse Shantou experience.
+Nature excursions wrap up the diverse Shantou experience.

 Always ask permission before photographing individuals, especially in religious or cultural settings.
 Some venues may restrict photography.